 Casing Design is not an exact technique because of the uncertainties in determining the actual loadings ( which is related to Casing Design Loads Cases) as well as the deterioration of the casing itself due to corrosion and wear.
 We use API Casing Design Safety factors to allow for such uncertainties and to ensure that the rated performance of the casing is always greater than any expected loading.

-In other words, the casing strength is always downrated by a chosen safety factor value.
+In other words, a chosen safety factor value always downrates the casing strength.

 API Casing Design Safety Factors Determination

 The safety factor is determined by the ratio of the body resistance to the magnitude of the applied pressure.
-Below, you shall find the API SF for collapse, tension, burst, Triaxial, Compression calculations.
+Below is the API SF for collapse, tension, burst, Triaxial, and Compression calculations.

 - API SF for Casing Collapse Pressure design: 1.125